grokify/grokify-articles/review_bowflex_velocore.md

 The thought was to purchase the 16" first and if it was too small, exchange it.

+The other bonus with the Bowflex is that you can access the Peloton app with it, so you can use the same software with better, leaning hardware.

 The $199 set up was not included because John wanted to be able to review the installation process.

 ## Review